 Our main analysis relies on data that we combined from two different datasets that cover the whole country: (i) election and referendum results at the polling station level and (ii) the general Census.
 The general election and referendum results dataset contains information from all 4,273 polling stations, with an average of 449 votes cast in each.
-In order to infer the sociodemographic characteristics of voters at each polling station, we geolocate them and merge comprehensive information on individuals living in the area of the polling station from the 1996 Census.
-Since 1996, Statistics New Zealand has released comprehensive sociodemographic information at the "Area Unit" level.
+In order to infer the sociodemographic characteristics of voters at each polling station, we geolocate them and merge comprehensive information on individuals living in the area of the polling station from the 1996 Census.20 Since 1996, Statistics New Zealand has released comprehensive sociodemographic information at the "Area Unit" level.
 There are nearly 2,000 area units in New Zealand, which are generally suburbs in urban areas, small towns or district rural areas, and have on average 1,884 usual residents.
 Most area units (73%) have one or at most two polling stations in them.
-Hence, the characteristics of individuals living in the area unit of a polling station should be quite representative of the voters at that station.
-We also use separate information at the area unit level on the proportion of Māori registered in the General Roll versus the Māori Roll.
+Hence, the characteristics of individuals living in the area unit of a polling station should be quite representative of the voters at that station.21 We also use separate information at the area unit level on the proportion of Māori registered in the General Roll versus the Māori Roll.22

-We drop all "special vote polling stations", which include hospital votes, ordinary votes and special votes before polling day, special votes on polling day and overseas votes.
-We do so because we do not have information on the sociodemographic characteristics voted in a polling station closest to their home in 2008, whereas 92% did so in 2011.
+$^{^{19}}$ According to the 'Voter and non-Voter Survey Report' issued by the Electoral Commission, 93% voted in a polling station closest to their home in 2008, whereas 92% did so in 2011.
 There is no data available for previous elections, but there is no reason to suspect that patterns have recently changed in any particular direction.